benoit0perruche/neo_tp/README.md

 RETURN djName;
 ```

-**List the Djs that played strictly more than one time, for each nightclub**
+**List the Djs that played strictly more than one time (with the number of times), for each nightclub**
 ```
 MATCH (club)-[:HOSTED]->(event)<-[:PLAYED_AT]-(dj)
 WITH club.name as clubName, dj.name as djName, COUNT(DISTINCT event) as numberOfEvent